 III.5.
-The NWC shall maintain a list of all members with name, address, email, phone number, their state party membership, verification and date joined, as well as diversity category.
+The NWC shall maintain a list of all members with name, address, email, phone number, their state party membership, verification and date joined, as well as a diversity category.

 ARTICLE IV.
 COMMITTEES AND OFFICERS

 IV.1.
-The NWC may establish such committees, working groups and other entities as are necessary to do its work.
-Upon establishment of these committees, working groups, and entities, the NWC shall define their membership, purpose and length of service.
+The NWC may establish such committees, working groups, and other entities as are necessary to do its work.
+Upon establishment of these committees, working groups, and entities, the NWC shall define their membership, purpose, and length of service.
 This information may further be defined in any Operating Rules the Caucus may adopt.

 IV.3.
 NWC officer elections shall be held every year.
-Nominations will open a month after the last day of the GPUS annual national convention.
+Nominations will open a month after the last day of the GPUS annual national meeting or convention.
 Voting will be by private ballot via personal email or by postal mail.
 New officers will assume office the first day of the month following that in which the election results were announced.
-The time between the announcement of election results and new officers assuming office will be used for transition, mentoring and training of new officers, if needed.
+The time between the announcement of election results and new officers assuming office will be used for transition, mentoring, and training of new officers, if needed.

 The Co-Chairs shall be responsible for coordinating the day-to-day affairs of the NWC.
 The Secretary shall be responsible for managing necessary communication with the membership, all documentation and records of the NWC, including meeting minutes and votes.
 Minutes will be published in a timely fashion.
 The Treasurer shall be responsible for the fiscal management of the NWC including regular financial statements to officers and members and budget work.
 The duties and responsibilities of these positions may be further defined in Operating Rules adopted by the NWC.

 IV.7.
 The NWC shall elect two spokespersons who are responsible for representing the NWC to the media, as further defined in the Operating Rules.
 Co-spokespersons shall serve two-year staggered terms with the exception of the first election with one serving a one-year term.

 IV.9.
-Election of the Co-Chairs, Secretary, Treasurer, Co-Spokespersons and other officers shall be done either through Instant Runoff Voting or Preferential Voting, dependent on the number of candidates for the positions.
+Election of the Co-Chairs, Secretary, Treasurer, Co-Spokespersons, and other officers shall be done either through Instant Runoff Voting or Preferential Voting, dependent on the number of candidates for the positions.

 ARTICLE V. DELEGATE TO THE NATIONAL COMMITTEE OF THE GPUS